-Off to the estate agent we go to find a two bedroom, three storey modern house, with skylights and courtyard.
+Laura and I went to the estate agent.
+We found a two bedroom, three storey modern house, with skylights and courtyard.
 It would suit, just fine.

-We had bought a light and sunny house to welcome our lonely, and unbeknown to us, depressed girl.
+We had bought a bright and sunny house to welcome our lonely, and unbeknown to us, depressed girl.